Declaring as a Math Major

 - Once you have had your meeting with Dr. McConnell, he will be able to approve your DAPF, and thus your standing as a math major.

 - You must declare your concentration and have it approved before you are allowed to select fall term courses for your junior year.
-Since your days for course signup are April 22-24, and there is some delay between the beginning of the process and ultimate department approval, we suggest that you declare your concentration earlier in the April 2 — April 19 period, rather than later.
+Since your day for course signup is April 14, and there is some delay between the beginning of the process and ultimate department approval, we suggest that you declare your concentration earlier in the March 25 — April 13 period, rather than later.